edgio-docs/edgio-docs/guides/caching.md

 - Request HTTP method
 - Request body

-To ensure that you are resilient to [cache poisoning attacks](security#section_cache_poisoning) you must ensure that every request header that influences the rendering of the content is also part of the custom cache key.
+To ensure that your site is resilient to [cache poisoning attacks](security#section_cache_poisoning) every request header that influences the rendering of the content must be included in your custom cache key.

 #### Customizing the Cache Key